 A student is considered to have made satisfactory academic progress provided he/she passes at least 67% of the cumulative credit hours attempted.
-For instance, a student who attempts 18 credit hours must complete at least 12 of those credit hours to make satisfactory academic progress.
+For instance, a student who attempts 45 credit hours must complete at least 30 of those credit hours to make satisfactory academic progress.
+A student whose academic performance drops below the minimum standards will be placed on financial aid warning.
+A student will receive student financial assistance while on warning for one semester but must meet Satisfactory Academic Progress by the end of that semester or be placed on Financial Aid Suspension.

-Quantitative - Maximum Time Frame
+Quantitative -Maximum Time Frame

-No student will be eligible to receive financial aid for more than 150% of the published length of the program.
+No student will be eligible to receive financial aid for more than 150% of the published length of their declared program.
 This time is measured by credit hours attempted.
-Failing a class or withdrawing from a class, whether passing or failing, may affect SAP.
+For example, a student seeking a baccalaureate degree totaling 128 credit hours cannot receive aid for more than 192 attempted hours (128 x 150% = 192).
+Failing a class or withdrawing from a class, whether passing or failing, can affect SAP.
+SAP will be reviewed at the end of each semester.